papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 This command will download and prepare the necessary binaries for Zombienet’s use.

 !!! warning
     The `polkadot` and `polkadot-parachain` binaries releases are not compatible with macOS.
 As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build the Polkadot binary, and manually add it to their PATH for `polkadot` and `polkadot-parachain` to work.

 If you need to use a custom binary, ensure the binary is available in your PATH.
 You can also specify the binary path in the network configuration file.
-To showcase this, this guide will use the custom [Open Zeppelin template](https://github.com/OpenZeppelin/polkadot-runtime-templates){target=_blank} as an example.
+To showcase this, this guide will use the custom [OpenZeppelin template](https://github.com/OpenZeppelin/polkadot-runtime-templates){target=_blank} as an example.

-First, clone the Open Zeppelin template repository:
+First, clone the OpenZeppelin template repository:

 ```bash
 git clone https://github.com/OpenZeppelin/polkadot-runtime-templates \